padrinoski/desofs2024_M1C_1/documentation/ssdlc/security-requirements/authentication.md

 ---

-### ASVS Requirement 2.10.4
+### ASVS Requirement 2.10.4 - Not Relevant

 **ASVS Requirement Description**: Verify passwords, integrations with databases and third-party systems, seeds and internal secrets, and API keys are managed securely and not included in the source code or stored within source code repositories.
 Such storage SHOULD resist offline attacks.
 The use of a secure software key store (L1), hardware TPM, or an HSM (L3) is recommended for password storage.

 **Related Non-Functional Requirement**: Security

-**Justification**: This requirement is relevant because it ensures that sensitive data, such as passwords and API keys, are managed securely and not exposed in the source code or source code repositories.
-This can help to prevent unauthorized access to the application and its associated resources.
+**Justification**: This requirement is not relevant because, while it's important to not include sensitive data in the source code, the part about resisting offline attacks and using a secure software key store, hardware TPM, or an HSM is beyond the scope of the project.

-**Security Requirement**: Secure Management of Secrets - The application should ensure that passwords, integrations with databases and third-party systems, seeds and internal secrets, and API keys are managed securely and not included in the source code or stored within source code repositories.
+**Security Requirement**: NOT APPLICABLE > Secure Management of Secrets - The application should ensure that passwords, integrations with databases and third-party systems, seeds and internal secrets, and API keys are managed securely and not included in the source code or stored within source code repositories.
 Such storage should resist offline attacks.